 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics, the job outlook for physicians and surgeons in general is predicted to be better than the average for all jobs.
-The BLS expected employment for these occupations to increase by 18% during the 2012-2022 decade.
-In May 2014, the BLS estimated the mean yearly salary for obstetricians and gynecologists at $214,750, and found that the majority of them find employment in physicians' offices, hospitals and outpatient care centers.
+The BLS expected employment for these occupations to increase by 14% during the 2014-2024 decade.
+In May 2015, the BLS estimated the median yearly salary for obstetricians and gynecologists at $317,496, and found that the majority of them find employment in physicians' offices, hospitals and outpatient care centers.

 Continuing Education and Licensure Information

-OBGYNs must also complete state licensure requirements and pass two board exams for certification before they can practice.
-State licensure is accomplished via the United States Medical Licensing Examination (USMLE), and the board exams are split, with one given immediately after residency completion and the other after two years of OBGYN practice.
+OB/GYNs must complete state licensure requirements and pass two board exams for certification before they can practice.
+State licensure is accomplished via the United States Medical Licensing Examination (USMLE), and the board exams are split, with one given immediately after residency completion and the other after two years of OB/GYN practice.